Everson Walls: New York Giants

 In 1990, Walls joined the New York Giants as a free agent, signing a two-year deal worth over one million dollars.
-Walls started at safety for the first time in his career, and, on a standout defensive squad with Lawrence Taylor, Leonard Marshall, and Carl Banks, he eventually called most of the defensive plays.
+Walls started at cornerback, led the Giants with six interceptions during the regular season, and, on a standout defensive squad with Lawrence Taylor, Leonard Marshall, and Carl Banks, he eventually called most of the defensive plays.
 It was here that Walls would record his first and only career defensive touchdown, a game-clinching interception return against the Washington Redskins to get the Giants to 7–0 on the season.

 Coached by Bill Parcells, with defensive coordinator Bill Belichick, the Giants posted a 13–3 record and reached the NFC Championship game, where they traveled to San Francisco to face the two-time defending Super Bowl champion 49ers.
 With a late field goal, the Giants were able to pull off the upset, 15–13, to advance to Super Bowl XXV, where they met the AFC champion Buffalo Bills.
 During the game, Walls made a critical play when he tackled Thurman Thomas in the open field with less than two minutes to play - a tackle that likely stopped a sure touchdown for the Bills.
 The Giants would win the Super Bowl, 20–19, on Scott Norwood's missed field goal attempt as time ran out.
 Walls was on the Sports Illustrated cover photo as he was captured with his arms raised in victory after the Giants won the game.

 In 1992, he was a starter for 2 games, before being passed on the depth chart by second-year player Lamar McGriggs.
 He was released on October 21, after playing as a backup in 4 more games, while registering 12 tackles and one interception.